 The Student Diversity Internship Program provides students with valuable, paid work experience and training in various branches of state government over the summer break.
 Many interns have gone on to obtain employment in state government as limited term or permanent state employees.

-To participate in the 2020 Student Diversity Internship Program, students must be a Wisconsin resident and be attending or have plans to attend a two- or four-year college/university or a vocational/technical school program.
+To participate in the 2021 Student Diversity Internship Program, students must be a Wisconsin resident and be attending or have plans to attend a two- or four-year college or university, graduate program, or a vocational/technical school program.

 The application period for Summer 2021 closed on March 19th.
 Please continue to monitor this website for any additional internship opportunities in the future.

 Questions about the application process?
 Please email email@example.com for any questions or concerns.

 Student Information: Applications Open Now!
 Apply by March 19th!

 Coordinator, Equity and Inclusion Officer, and Supervisor Information:

 For additional reporting information on Internship Program data, please see the Division of Personnel Management EEO and AA Reports webpage.